Skip to main content

 Stress and the Adrenal Axis

 Your adrenal glands produce cortisol, a glucocorticoid hormone that functions as the body’s primary stress response signal.
-In acute situations, a surge of is vital for survival.
+In acute situations, a surge of cortisol is vital for survival.
 It mobilizes glucose for energy, increases alertness, and primes the body for action.
 This system is designed for short-term, intense demands.

 Chronic elevation of cortisol, a common feature of modern life, tells a different story.
 Persistently high cortisol levels expose the cardiovascular system to a continuous state of alarm.
 This directly affects the endothelium, the thin layer of cells lining your blood vessels.